 On-X Aortic Heart Valve

-The On-X Aortic Valve is the only mechanical valve with FDA and CE approval clinically proven safe with less blood thinner (warfarin).4 The American Heart Association guidelines state that less blood thinner may be reasonable for patients with the mechanical On-X Aortic Valve.3 In a prospective randomized clinical trial, On-X Aortic Valve patients with a reduced blood thinner dose had >60% fewer bleeding events without an increase in risk of stroke.4 The On-X Aortic Valve, as a mechanical heart valve, has a much lower risk of reoperation than tissue valves with the additional benefit of less bleeding risk than other mechanical aortic valves because of the lower amount of anticoagulation required.
+The On-X Aortic Valve is the only mechanical valve with FDA and CE approval for significantly less blood thinner (warfarin).*,7 The American Heart Association guidelines state that less blood thinner may be reasonable for patients with the mechanical On-X Aortic Valve.4 In a prospective randomized clinical trial, On-X Aortic Valve patients with a reduced blood thinner dose had > 60% fewer bleeding events without an increase in risk of stroke.7 The On-X Aortic Valve, as a mechanical heart valve, has a much lower risk of reoperation than tissue valves with the additional benefit of less bleeding risk than other mechanical aortic valves because of the significantly lower amount of anticoagulation required.

-If you are under the age of 70 years and need aortic valve replacement, ask your doctor about the On-X Aortic Valve, the only mechanical valve that is both likely to last a lifetime2 and safer with less blood thinner.3,4
+If you are under the age of 70 years and need aortic valve replacement, ask your doctor about the On-X Aortic Valve, the only mechanical valve that is both likely to last a lifetime2,4 and safer with significantly less blood thinner.7

 Minimally Invasive Surgery Options

-There are minimally invasive surgical techniques for aortic heart valve replacement, including the On-X Aortic Valve.
+There are minimally invasive surgical techniques for aortic heart valve replacement, including the On-X Aortic Valve and Transcatheter Aortic Valve Replacement (TAVR) Valve in Valve (VIV).
 Ask your doctor if you are a candidate to receive an On-X Aortic Valve with minimally invasive surgery.

 - HCUP and iData market research reports, data on file.